Many small businesses in the U.S. continue to move their services online, yet 18% of them still don’t use accounting software.

 For example, you can use your accounting software data to track which of y our products are selling best, and which could use improvement.
 You can also use your software for big budgeting decisions like marketing and advertisements.

-Other practical applications include assessing which of your products have a low profit margin.
+Other practical applications include assessing which of your products have a low-profit margin.
 Or, which providers, suppliers, or manufacturers you might be overpaying for every month.
 Also, you can integrate your accounting system with invoice automation software like GetYooz and make the payments quick and error-free.

 If used appropriately, all different levels of your business can benefit from your account software dashboard.